 When my sister broke her foot earlier this year I used Southwest Rapid Rewards once again to go spend a weekend keeping her company and helping cook and clean.
 My mom recently flew to London to help my other sister who was moving from the countryside back into the city.
 Now, neither one of us had to do these things, they weren’t emergencies, but they were super appreciated.
 Having airline miles on hand makes it much more doable to help those out who don’t live near you.

 Timing is everything when building your stockpile of airline miles.
-You want to wait till a higher than normal offer comes around.
-Here are some current, limited time, increased offers in the airline miles world.
+You want to wait till a higher-than-normal offer comes around.

 You can follow @travelhackingmom on Instagram to stay up to date on all credit card news, including when airlines increase their credit card offers.
 Additionally, check our best offers page for all the latest high offers!